kcccr123/ue-flight-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project uses the Flight Radar API and Cesium to create a view from the perspective of the airplanes that are currently in flight.
-Use the simple UI to see active flights and view their position on earth.
+This project uses the Flight Radar API and Cesium to get a list of commerical flights and create a world accurate from of an in flight aircraft.
+Use the simple UI to see active flights and view them.

 ![pic1](./images/Screenshot(191).png)
 ![pic2](./images/Screenshot(192).png)